syncfusion-content/windowsforms-docs/WindowsForms/MultiColumn-TreeView/Getting-Started.md

 The **"MultiColumnTreeView"** control can be added through designer by following steps.

-Step 1.
-The **"MultiColumnTreeView"** control can be added to an application by dragging it from toolbox to design view.
+**Step 1**: The **"MultiColumnTreeView"** control can be added to an application by dragging it from toolbox to design view.
 The following dependent assemblies will be added automatically.

 * Syncfusion.Grid.Base
 * Syncfusion.Grid.Windows
 * Syncfusion.Shared.Base
 * Syncfusion.Shared.Windows
 * Syncfusion.Tools.Base
 * Syncfusion.Tools.Windows

 ![Windows Forms MultiColumnTreeView drag and drop from toolbox](Getting-Started_Images/GettingStarted_toolbox.png)

-Step 2.
-Set the desired properties for **"MultiColumnTreeView"** control through the **"Properties"** dialog.
+**Step 2**: Set the desired properties for **"MultiColumnTreeView"** control through the **"Properties"** dialog.

 ## Adding a MultiColumnTreeView control through code

-Step 1.
-Create C# or VB application through Visual Studio.
+**Step 1**: Create C# or VB application through Visual Studio.

-Step 2.
-Add the following reference to the project.
+**Step 2**: Add the following reference to the project.

 * Syncfusion.Grid.Base
 * Syncfusion.Grid.Windows
 * Syncfusion.Shared.Base
 * Syncfusion.Shared.Windows
 * Syncfusion.Tools.Base
 * Syncfusion.Tools.Windows

-Step 3.
-Include the required namespace.
+**Step 3**: Include the required namespace.

-{% capture codesnippet1 %}
 {% tabs %}
 {% highlight c# %}